Alstom, Bombardier shares fall after $6.7 billion rail deal

 The cash and shares deal, announced Monday, will make the combined entity the world’s second-biggest train maker after China’s state-owned CRRC Corp (601766.SS).
-It is the latest attempt by Western rail firms to try to build scale as they try to compete effectively with CRRC.
+It is the latest attempt by Western rail firms to try to build scale to lower costs.

 JP Morgan analysts said there was uncertainty ahead “during a lengthy anti-trust process.”

-But it also leaves Bombardier as the only large pure business jet maker, as opposed to rivals in aviation which also generate revenue from military sales.
+But it also leaves Bombardier as the only large pure business jet maker, compared with rivals which also generate revenue from military sales.

 “If there were a serious market downturn, they would be at a major disadvantage, since there would be no defense revenue to compensate,” said U.S. aerospace analyst Richard Aboulafia, vice president of analysis at Teal Group.